mcore1976/sim808gpstracker/README.md

 4. ATMEGA 328P (arduino uno) - 2 USD or ATMEGA328P based board : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html

 5. XTAL 8MHz - quartz crystal with 8 MHz frequency to ensure clock stability of ATMEGA not to desynchronize serial port communication with SIM808 module when temperature changes.
-Using XTAL is optional (compile scripts configure internal RC clock by default ) but i do RECOMMEND using it do to poor internal clock of ATMEGA.
+Using XTAL is optional (compile scripts configure internal RC clock by default ) but i do RECOMMEND using XTAL due to poor internal clock of ATMEGA.

 6. 2 x 22pF capacitor for XTAL